DLRL04/OSV-using-APS-and-T-Mamba/README.md

 # Online Signature Verication Using Augmented Path Signature and T-Mamba
+This paper has been accepted to ICDAR 2026.
 This repository contains the official implementation for online signature verification using Augmented Path Signatures for robust feature extraction and T-Mamba for efficient sequence modeling.

 ## Key Features
 **Augmented Path Signatures** : Capture fine-grained geometric and analytical properties of signature.